 - Required to attend a practice and competition from a list of sports as part

 - Submission of Recommendation Assessment Forms (2 recommendations)

 - Interview with Selection Committee (interview granted if only if

 requirements are met)

-- Application submitted to the ATEP Director by April 1
+- Application submitted to the ATP Director by April 1

 - Once accepted Athletic Training students must maintain a cumulative GPA of

 2.75 and must not have a grade in the AT major below a “C”.
 If this standard is

 not met the student may be placed on probation or may have to retake the course before continuing the major.
 (See progression policy)